 Sara Sinclair is an oral historian of Cree-Ojibwa, German-Jewish and British descent.
 Sara teaches in the Oral History Masters Program at Columbia University.
-She has contributed to the Columbia Center for Oral History Research’s Covid-19 Oral History, Narrative and Memory Archive, Obama Presidency Oral History, and Robert Rauschenberg Oral History Project.
+She is Project Director of the Aryeh Neier Oral History Project at Columbia Center for Oral History Research [CCOHR].
+Sara is currently co-editing two anthologies of Indigenous letters, for Penguin/Random House Canada.
+She is the editor of How We Go Home: Voices from Indigenous North America (2020, Voice of Witness/Haymarket Books).
+She has contributed to CCOHR’s Covid-19 Oral History, Narrative and Memory Archive, Obama Presidency Oral History, and Robert Rauschenberg Oral History Project.
 With Peter Bearman and Mary Marshall Clark, Sinclair edited Robert Rauschenberg: An Oral History, published by Columbia University Press in spring 2019.
 Prior to attending Columbia University's Oral History Masters or Arts, Sara lived in Addis Ababa, Ethiopia, where she conducted an oral history project for the International Labour Organization’s Regional Office for Africa.
-Sara’s current and previous clients include the Whitney Museum of American Art, the Museum of the City of New York, New York City Department of Environmental Protection and the Exit Art Closure Study, a research project on the closure of New York gallery/artist’s space Exit Art (1982-2012).
-For Sara’s thesis at Columbia she conducted a series of interviews exploring the narratives of university-educated, reservation-raised Native North Americans on returning to their Nations after school.
-Sara expanded this project, How We Go Home: Voices from Indigenous North America, through Voice of Witness’ Story Lab.
+Sara’s current and previous clients include the Whitney Museum of American Art, the Museum of the City of New York, New York City Department of Environmental Protection.

 My Latest Projects